adithia00004/DJANGO-AHSP-PROJECT/detail_project/RINCIAN_AHSP_DOCUMENTATION.md

 5. **Bundle Handling**
    - When raw detail has `kategori=LAIN` and `ref_pekerjaan`/`ref_ahsp`, `_populate_expanded_from_raw` writes computed lines to `DetailAHSPExpanded`.
    - `api_get_detail_ahsp` uses expanded subtotals to derive `harga_satuan` and `jumlah` per bundle.
+   - `api_get_bundle_expansion` surfaces the stored `DetailAHSPExpanded` rows so the UI can show bundle breakdowns on demand.

 ---